 Habitable rooms and outdoor living areas of dwellings optimise visual privacy through good design.
 (S) A sense of territory and safety is provided for residents.
 (S) The required controls to achieve the outcomes are to ensure that the private open space, recreation areas and living rooms within 9m of a development are suitably protected to limit the effects of direct overlooking.
+In order to address Council's concerns, the previously proposed timber deck to the southern elevation has been removed.
+Further screening is provided to the western elevation with native vines (Pandorea Pandorana) to be included to minimise overviewing towards the west.
 The proposal will not introduce any significant privacy impacts for the surrounding properties.
 The existing and proposed landscape screening to surround the building will combine with the substantial spatial separation from the adjoining neighbours to prevent unreasonable overlooking of the neighbouring sites.
 C1.6 Acoustic Privacy The controls seek to achieve the outcomes: